teambit/docs/docs/building-with-bit/environments.md

 #### Workspace UI

-When you run `bit start` and browse the **component tree** on the left, hover on each component to see it's configured environment.
+When you run `bit start` and browse the **component tree** on the left, hover on each component to see its configured environment.

 #### CLI